Using Fixed Ropes

 Static ropes, and the thicker the better, make the best ropes for fixing, reducing dangerous bounce and being firm to handle – inspiring confidence when launching into the void.
 Unfortunately, unless you know you are going to be fixing ropes you will probably have dynamic ropes, and thin ones at that!
 The most important thing to keep in your mind is the saw effect of weighting stretchy ropes, and the way ropes can shrink and stretch over time and use – crucial when fixing the rope to anchors.
 If you suspect some fixing may take place try and make one rope a thicker one, rated as a single (9.1mm to 10mm) and if your only option is something far slimmer make sure you follow the advice below.

 PROTECTING THE ROPE

-The best knot for climbing fixed ropes is the Alpine Butterfly, a very easy knot to tie – alpinebutterflyonce you know how – but more importantly an even easier knot to untie when it’s been loaded heavily.
+The best knot for climbing fixed ropes is the Alpine Butterfly, a very easy knot to tie – an alpine butterfly once you know-how – but more importantly an even easier knot to untie when it’s been loaded heavily.
 It can also be tied easily in the middle of ropes for re-belaying.
 When you need to untie the knot simply push back the two loops of the knot with your thumbs and this will slacken off the knot.
-Personally I use this knot for all connections between the rope and its anchors, finding it reliable and easy to use.
+Personally, I use this knot for all connections between the rope and its anchors, finding it reliable and easy to use.

 FIGURE OF NINE